HananChehaitly/freshDigger-server/README.md

 Run the database seeder and you're done

--php artisan db:seed
+- php artisan db:seed

 Note: It's recommended to have a clean database before seeding.
 You can refresh your migrations at any point to clean the database by running the following command

--php artisan migrate:refresh
+- php artisan migrate:refresh